 a) If mutual agreement cannot be obtained, a voting process will be used and a majority will decide.
 Majority is determined as more than fifty percent of a quorum of directors present;

 b) The President shall not vote unless there is a tie.
-In the event of a tie, the President will have the deciding vote;
+In the event of a tie, the President will cast the deciding vote;

-21. The directors have authority to manage the affairs of the organization; however, any changes to the By-laws must be approved at a General Body Meeting.
+25. The directors have authority to manage the affairs of the organization; however, the initial approval and any changes to the By-laws will be ratified at a General Body Meeting.

 REMUNERATION OF DIRECTORS

 26. The directors shall serve without remuneration and shall not directly or indirectly receive any profit from their position as such; PROVIDED that a director may be paid or reimbursed for reasonable expenses incurred in the performance of duties.

 The Board shall elect officers of the South Asian Heritage Association of Hamilton and Region which shall include a President, Vice-President, Secretary, Cultural Secretary, Treasurer and such assistants and other officers as the Board shall from time to time be determined.
 One person may hold any two or more offices.

 a) The President shall be responsible for leadership of the Board in discharging its powers and duties and shall, in general, supervise and manage all of the business and affairs of the Organization.